Updates & Notifications

 I am a commuter student.
 Can I eat in public spaces like I always have?

-Yes, with social distancing.
+Yes.
 Public spaces will be more limited, and certain campus areas and communal space will be designated as “No Food” zones.
 We ask that for everyone’s safety, you respect these designations.